the-rustketeers/crab-chat/Readme.md

 - **Receiving messages**
   - The client has an actively listening thread that will print all messages received.
     - This thread will also check for other types of things, such as:
-      - Not printing empty messages
+      - Not printing messages with no type 'kind' of "message".
       - Other object types (Server disconnect, etc.)
     - This makes the messages a push-based service